MetabolicEngineeringGroupCBMA/old_site/_protocols/frozen_competent_yeast.md

 3. Spin down cells (? g for 5 min)

-4. Resuspend in 0.4 volumes of starting volume (i.e 40 ml if you grew up 100 mL culture) of a 100mM solution of LiAC.
+4. Resuspend in 0.4 volumes of starting volume (i.e 40 ml if you grew up 100 mL culture) of a 100 mM solution of LiAC.
 Mix well, use vortex if necessary.

 5. Spin down cells (? g for 5 min)

-6. Resuspend in 0.2 volumes of starting volume (i.e 20 ml if you grew up 100 mL culture) of a 100mM solution of LiAC.
+6. Resuspend in 0.2 volumes of starting volume (i.e 20 ml if you grew up 100 mL culture) of a 100 mM solution of LiAC.
 Mix well, use vortex if necessary.

-7. Spin down a final time and resuspend cells in 100mM LiAC with 15% glycerol to a final volume of 0.03 of your starting volume.
+7. Spin down a final time and resuspend cells in 100 mM LiAC with 15% glycerol to a final volume of 0.03 (i.e 3 ml if you grew up 100 mL culture) of your starting volume.

-8. Dispense the cells in 100µL aliquots in eppendorf tubes and put cells into a cardboard box.
+8. Dispense the cells in 100 µL aliquots in eppendorf tubes and put cells into a cardboard box.
 Put the carboard box into a styrofoam box and allow to freeze slowly in –80C.
 The styrofoam box can be removed after the cells are frozen solid (~24h).
 Unlike E. coli competent cells, quick freezing in liquid nitrogen will severely reduce their competency.